zacharysgoldberg/real-estate-etl-pipeline/README.md

 **--Description--**

 Ingested, transformed, and loaded real estate data from Zillow API.
-Created a pipeline by cleaning and structuring both raw historical and current market data for analyzing the potential return on real estate investment that each region would yield.
+Created a pipeline by cleaning and structuring raw historical and current market data for analyzing the potential return on real estate investment that each region would yield.

 **--Design--**